Tanay2109/Interactive-Options-Pricing/README.md

 6. **Frictionless markets**: No transaction costs or taxes
 7. **Constant interest rates**: Risk-free rate remains stable

+## Cox-Ross-Rubenstein Binomial Tree
+It is a representation of the intrinsic value an option may take at different time periods.
+The value of an option at any node depends on the probability that the price of the underlying asset will either increase or decrease at any given node.

+### Risk Neutral Probability (p)
+It represents a hypothetical probability measure under which the present value of the expected future payoff of a financial asset when discounted at risk free rate, should be equal to the current market price of the asset.
+It is used to discount cash flows.

 ## Website Capabilities
 The web application offers a comprehensive suite of features for options analysis:

 ### Real-Time Functionality
-- **Option Valuation**: Compute Black-Scholes prices for any US stock option
+- **Option Valuation**: Compute Black-Scholes or Binomial Tree based prices for any US stock option
 - **Market Comparison**: Compare theoretical prices with live market quotes
 - **Mispricing Detection**: Identify overvalued/undervalued options
 - **Volatility Analysis**: Calculate historical volatility or input custom values